 Kansas City Steaks Menu Items

-You'll find that Kansas City Steak company has one of the more diverse high-grade meat offerings you can try on the menu.
+You'll find that Kansas City Steaks has one of the most diverse high-grade meat offerings you can try on the menu.
 They boast of providing USDA Prime beef cuts along with less expensive steaks as choices.

-Some of their best selections include USDA Prime steak burgers, USDA Prime rib roast, beef wellington, USDA Prime beef tenderloin, and American style Kobe steak burgers.
+Some of their best selections include USDA Prime steak, USDA Prime rib roast, wellington, USDA Prime beef, and American-style Kobe steak burgers.
 They also offer turkey and whole chicken as well as boneless and bone-in chicken breasts or chicken wellington, if you like a pork replacement.